-Istanbul is a worldly city, with cultural connections to the east and to the west, blended together with the movement of people back and forth across the Bosphorus river between Asia and Europe.
+Istanbul is a worldly city, with cultural connections to the east and to the west.
+Asia and Europe blend together with the movement of people back and forth across the Bosphorus.
+Expect some challenges in this exciting, cosmopolitan city if you want to enjoy it

 Mustafa drew the tourist spots in the Sultanahmet neighborhood on a map and then told us that the hotel sold tours to parts of Istanbul that would be harder for us to reach on our own.
 We thanked him and went for a first look at Istanbul.

-The more aggressive salesmen are able to whisk you into their shops and sit you down for a glass of çay.
-It’s bad manners to refuse.
 You’re from Venezuela?
 They have an uncle there, and then tell you a detail or two about Venezuela just in case you doubted them.
 You live in New York?
-They have a cousin who lives there, and provide a couple of details to prove that, too.
-These are salesman who are always two steps ahead of you.
+They have a cousin who lives there, and you get some more details to prove that, too.
+These salesman are always two steps ahead of you.

 Ferries On The Bosphorus